edgeimpulse/expert-projects/ai-leukemia-classifier.md

 Acute Lymphoblastic Leukemia (ALL), also known as acute lymphocytic leukemia, is a cancer that affects the lymphoid blood cell lineage.
 It is the most common leukemia in children, and it accounts for 10-20% of acute leukemias in adults.
 The prognosis for both adult and especially childhood ALL has improved substantially since the 1970s.
 The 5-year survival is approximately 95% in children.
 In adults, the 5-year survival varies between 25% and 75%, with more favorable results in younger than in older patients.

 Since 2018 I have worked on numerous projects exploring the use of AI for medical diagnostics, in particular, leukemia.
-In 2018 my grandfather was diagnosed as terminal with Actue Myeloid leukemia one month after an all clear blood test completely missed the disease.
+In 2018 my grandfather was diagnosed as terminal with Acute Myeloid leukemia one month after an all clear blood test completely missed the disease.
 I was convinced that there must have been signs of the disease that were missed in the blood test, and began a research project with the goals of utilizing Artificial Intelligence to solve early detection of leukemia.
 The project grew to a non-profit association in Spain and is now a UK community interest company.

 ## Investigation

-One of the objectives of our mission is to experiment with different types of AI, different frameworks/programming languages, and hardwares.
+One of the objectives of our mission is to experiment with different types of AI, different frameworks/programming languages, and hardware.
 This project aims to show researchers the potential of the Edge Impulse platform and the NVIDIA Jetson Nano to quickly create and deploy prototypes for medical diagnosis research.

 ## Hardware